What are the Minsk agreements?

 As the intense military standoff along Russia’s border with Ukraine continues, frantic diplomatic efforts by the Western powers to discourage Vladimir Putin from launching an invasion are likewise ongoing.

-Prime minister Boris Johnson is meanwhile visiting Poland after placing an additional 1,000 British soldiers on standby to be posted to the country in the interest of bolstering Nato’s presence in Eastern Europe should a war erupt, with Russian forces on manoeuvres in Belarus and its warships circling in the Black Sea.
+British prime minister Boris Johnson meanwhile visited Poland after placing an additional 1,000 British soldiers on standby to be posted to the country in the interest of bolstering Nato’s presence in Eastern Europe should a war erupt, with Russian forces on manoeuvres in Belarus and its warships circling in the Black Sea.

-Earlier, US president Joe Biden and German chancellor Olaf Scholz met in Washington, DC, to discuss the crisis and threatened to block the Nord Stream 2 natural gas pipeline if President Putin escalated the situation while French president Emmanuel Macron met with the Russian leader and cited the Minsk agreements as the “only path on which peace can be built”.
+Earlier, US president Joe Biden and Mr Scholz met in Washington, DC, to discuss the crisis and threatened to block the Nord Stream 2 natural gas pipeline if Mr Putin escalated the situation while French president Emmanuel Macron met with the Russian leader and cited the Minsk agreements as the “only path on which peace can be built”.

 He was referring to a pair of accords signed in the Belarussian capital in 2014 and 2015 in the hope of ending violence in the region.